Rabadash

-Life
+Character history

 Rabadash goes to war because he is unsuccessful in courting Queen Susan of Narnia.
 It is revealed that he and his retinue visited Susan at Cair Paravel, where he impressed the Queen.
 On Susan's return visit to Tashbaan, the capital of Calormen, accompanied by her brother King Edmund, she learns that Rabadash is a proud and cruel man, and fears (correctly) that he intends to take her by force if necessary.
 Susan, Edmund, and their followers escape from Tashbaan.
 Rabadash, spoiled, angry, and with an injured masculine pride to nurse, seeks permission from his father to lead a small force of cavalry to Narnia, to abduct Susan when she returns to Cair Paravel.
 This is to be preceded by surprising and capturing Anvard, the capital of Archenland, which, if successful, will also give Calormen a forward base from which to later invade Narnia.
 The Tisroc does not publicly support Rabadash's move, reasoning that it would be diplomatically inconvenient to be seen to order an unprovoked attack on a neighbouring country, particularly a country patronized by a being as powerful as Aslan; should Rabadash fail, the Tisroc could simply deny any knowledge or approval of his eldest son's actions, avoiding conflict.
 He also sees that Rabadash's hotheadedness and ambition are dangerous to himself.
 The Tisroc would rather see Rabadash expend his energies and ambitions, and even be killed abroad than stay at home and plot to seize the throne from him before his time, as has happened to previous Tisrocs.
 Before Rabadash left, his father made it clear that he would neither avenge his son nor rescue him should he be killed or captured, and if the prince spilled any more Narnian blood than necessary and open war arises from it, then regardless of the campaign's success or failure, Rabadash would be stripped of his status as the heir to the throne.